 Worcester Bosch Boilers

 Worcester Bosch boilers come from a company founded in 1962 in Worcester, UK, and they’ve been a powerhouse in the heating industry for over 60 years, becoming the market leader in domestic boilers.
 Originally starting as Worcester Engineering Co Ltd, they joined the global Bosch Group in 1996, which supercharged their innovation and reach—now part of the Bosch Home Comfort Group.
+The Worcester Bosch thermostat features advanced controls that ensure optimal heating efficiency, allowing users to manage their home comfort easily.
+With smart technology integration, these thermostats can be remotely accessed via mobile devices, providing convenience and energy savings.
+Additionally, the intuitive design enhances usability, making it a popular choice among homeowners.

 From my hands-on experience, this UK roots mean their designs are tailored to our temperamental weather, with manufacturing still happening at their Worcester headquarters for gas models and Clay Cross in Derbyshire for oil ones.